allan2/dotenvy/README.md

 The aim of this project is to be as close as possible to a drop-in replacement for `std::os::env`.
 Because of this, the API exposed by the standard library is imitated.
-The methods provided by a Dotenv struct, `env`, `env_as_bytes`, `getenv` and `getenv_as_bytes`, carry the same signature as their standard library counterparts.
+The methods provided by a Dotenv struct, `env`, `env_as_bytes`, `getenv` and `getenv_as_bytes`, carry the same signatures as their standard library counterparts.

-A Dotenv struct implements the `dotenv` static method, returning a Dotenv struct using the contents of the file named `.env` at the path of your application binary, if it exists.
+Dotenv implements the `dotenv` static method, returning a Dotenv struct using the contents of the file named `.env` at the path of your application binary, if it exists.
 If you need finer control about the source of the environment variables, Dotenv exposes the static